czhangy/UCLA-CS-Electives/CS/CS-161/notes.md

           \text{argmax}_a\sum_sP(s)\texttt{MINIMAX}(\texttt{RESULT}(s,a))
           $$

-    - The amount of deals is far to high to feasibly solve, so we resort to Monte Carlo approximation
+    - The amount of deals is far too high to feasibly solve, so we resort to Monte Carlo approximation

       - Take a random sample of `N` deals, where the probability of deal `s` appearing in the sample is proportional to `P(s)`: